matt0681/LWJGL2-ThinMatrix-Tutorial-Notes/README.md

 I take no credit for the code in the workspace.
 I do take credit for the large amounts of comments in the code however.

-Please excuse how disorganized my paper notes are, they are simply rough notes taken as I watched ThinMatrix' tutorials.
+Please excuse how disorganized my paper notes are, they are simply rough notes taken as I watched ThinMatrix' tutorials. (my hand writing isn't the prettiest either haha)
 Also the name of the project may change in different branches.
 Don't pay any mind.

 This is a link to the tutorial series: